Sean Gleeson (American football)

 Sean Gleeson is an American football coach and former player.
-He is the former offensive coordinator at Rutgers University.
-Rutgers is the fourth school at which he has served in this role.
+He is the quarterbacks coach at the University of Missouri.

 Playing career

 Gleeson grew up in Glen Ridge, New Jersey and briefly in Franklin, New Jersey before that.
 He played high school football for Glen Ridge High School, where he also played baseball and ice hockey.
 He then spent a post-graduate year at Trinity-Pawling School in Pawling, New York.
 Gleeson then moved on to play quarterback at Williams College in Williamstown, Massachusetts from 2003 to 2006.
 In 2005, he led the NESCAC in passer rating with a rating of 163.6.
 In 2006, while splitting time as a senior, Gleeson helped lead his team to an 8–0 record, and combined with his co-quarterback partner to throw for over 4,000 yards, all while on the path to claiming the NESCAC title.

 Coaching career

 Delbarton School

 Following Gleeson's playing days and graduation from Williams College, he spent 2007 through 2010 at Delbarton School in Morristown, New Jersey.
 Here, he was a coach for football, baseball, and bowling.